 5. Industries Requiring Message Control

-Legal services, healthcare, and financial services face strict advertising regulations.
-PMax's automated creative combinations can produce ad variations that violate industry regulations.
-Google admitted this problem by introducing brand guidelines because automated solutions previously "created creatives that aren't on brand."
+Legal, healthcare, and financial services face strict advertising regulations.
+PMax's automated creative combinations can produce ad variations that violate those regulations.
+Google admitted the problem by introducing brand guidelines — because automated solutions previously "created creatives that aren't on brand."

-If a regulatory body fines you for a non-compliant ad that PMax auto-generated, the consequences far outweigh any efficiency PMax might deliver.
+A regulatory fine for a non-compliant ad that PMax auto-generated outweighs any efficiency gain.

 Real-World Cost of PMax Misuse: Case Studies

-The abstract numbers become concrete when you see what happens to real businesses that deploy PMax without the right safeguards.
+The numbers become concrete when you see what happens to real businesses running PMax without safeguards.

 Case Study: Professional Services Firm